GM110Z/Serratia_multiconflict/README.md

 # Serratia_multiconflict

-**ATHENIAN: Association wiTH dEfeNce IslANds**: Starting from genomic coordinates of islands of interest, uses bedtools-pyfaidx-eutils to find and extract flanking regions of homologues.
-Uses helper python script **gbktofaa.py** to convert genbank files to protein fasta, then runs defence-finder on them Athenian also runs **defence-finder-processing.py** to process files for gggenes annotations
+**STHENOS: A**: Starting from genomic coordinates of defence system uses bedtools-pyfaidx-eutils to find and extract flanking regions.
+Uses helper python script **gbktofaa.py** to convert genbank files to protein fasta, then uses mmseqs2 to cluster proteins.

 **DEPENDENCIES**
 Entrez Eutils